george-haddad/win-cross-dev/README.md

 scoop install cowsay
 scoop install figlet
 ```

+* Scoop also comes with the ability to install regular apps as well such as `foobar2000` to listen to music.

 You should now have a very sophisticated PowerShell terminal with a Linux like interaction and package management.
 Below are some essential `scoop` commands you will be using often.